-Will a DNA test today yield unwanted information tomorrow?
 My mother-in-law’s arms look like she’s been in a fight.
 The bruises don’t hurt, but they’re embarrassing.
 They’re likely due to the drug Plavix, a trade-off for preventing clots.

 When I wrote for The Scientist , I covered the debuts of several genome sequences – fruit fly, rat, pufferfish, and the plague bacterium, to name a few.